wingsum93/GreenETA-aos/README.md

-# ???
+# GreenETA
-??? is a conventent app that help user to find the last hospital with current waiting time for different categories injuries.
+GreenETA is a convenient app that help user to find the last hospital with current waiting time for different categories injuries.

 ## Tech stack
 - MVVM architecture